ybizeul/StreamDeckWS/README.md

 ## Configuration

-Simply put the address of the remote server as `ws://remote_server`.
+Simply put the address of the remote server as `ws://remote_server` (or `wss://remote_server` if you are using HTTPS/SSL).
 For Node-RED, it will likely be something like `ws://192.168.10.100:1880/sd-demo` or whatever websocket path you defined.

 ![screen1](doc/images/screen1.png)